blackstrype/quarkus-microservices-training/labs/lab_7_messaging_sagas.md

 quarkus test -D=feature.toggle.station-details-async=false
 ```

-Now, run the test with the feature toggle enabled (already `true` your config).
+Now, run the test with the feature toggle enabled (already `true` from your config).
 The tests should fail.

 ```sh
 quarkus test